Growth5 min read

 How to Write an Instagram Bio That Converts

-150 characters.
-One link.
-That's your entire pitch on Instagram.
-Here's the formula that turns profile visitors into bio link clicks.
+150 characters and one link.
+That is your entire Instagram pitch.
+Here is the formula that turns profile visitors into bio link clicks.

 Instagram gives you 150 characters to tell strangers who you are, why they should care, and what to do next.
-Waste that real estate on "Coffee lover ☕" and you're leaving followers and clicks on the table.
-Here's the formula.
+Waste that space on "Coffee lover ☕" and you are leaving followers and clicks on the table.
+Here is the formula.

-• Line 2 — What outcome you deliver.
-Concrete, measurable.
+• Line 2.
+What outcome you deliver.
+Concrete and measurable.

-• Line 4 — CTA pointing at the bio link.
-Tell them what's there.
+• Line 4.
+CTA pointing at the bio link.
+Tell them what is there.

 Before: